qupath/qupath-docs/docs/reference/commands.md

 Copy the selected objects to the system clipboard as GeoJSON.

+### Annotation objects
+{menuselection}`Edit --> Copy to clipboard... --> Annotation objects`

+Copy all annotation objects to the system clipboard as GeoJSON.

 ### Current viewer
 {menuselection}`Edit --> Copy to clipboard... --> Current viewer`